dhotlo2/fast-create-react-components/README.md

 # Fast Create React Components

-Fast Create React Components is a Visual Studio Code extension designed to streamline the process of creating React components.
+Fast Create React Components is a Visual Studio Code extension designed to streamline the process of creating React+TS components.
 With a single line of code, you can import a component, and if it doesn’t already exist, this extension will prompt you to create it automatically—saving time and minimizing interruptions in your workflow.

 ## Features